AviatrixSystems/Docs/HowTos/sfc_faq.rst

 PrivateS3 combines a few elements to make it work.

- 1. Customer on-prem resolves all S3 bucket names under management to the private IP address of the gateway (or AWS internal NLB)
+ 1. Customer on-prem resolves all S3 bucket names under management to the private IP address of the Aviatrix created and managed AWS internal NLB.
  #.
-Configure S3 bucket names on the Aviatrix Controller Console.
+Configure on the Aviatrix Controller the S3 bucket names that you allow access.
  #.
-When Aviatrix PrivateS3 gateway receives the packets, it uses its FQDN feature to filter out the un-configured S3 bucket access.
+When Aviatrix PrivateS3 gateway receives the packets, it uses its FQDN feature to filter out the un-configured S3 bucket names, thus preventing data leakage.

 How to deploy PrivateS3?
 --------------------------